slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you pick up a starving dog and make him prosperous he will not bite you.
 This is the principal difference between a dog and man."
 -- Mark Twain [1835]*

-> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
--- Peter Kropotkin [1842]*

 > *"I learned a long time ago the wisest thing I can do is be on my side."
 -- Maya Angelou [1928]*